bakermat/TA-strava-for-splunk/README.md

-## Overview
-The Strava Add-on for Splunk let's you retrieve activity data from Strava's API to do fitness analysis.
-To interact with the Strava API a few steps are necessary, this only needs to be setup once.
+Project files for the [Strava Add-on for Splunk](https://splunkbase.splunk.com/app/4755/), using the [Splunk UCC Add-On Framework](https://github.com/splunk/addonfactory-ucc-generator).

-Documentation can be found in the `docs` folder or on <https://bakermat.github.io/TA-strava-for-splunk>.
+The app can be found in the `package` folder.
+Releases can be found [here](https://github.com/bakermat/TA-strava-for-splunk/releases) or on [Splunkbase](https://splunkbase.splunk.com/app/4755/).

-This TA is open source and can be found on <https://github.com/bakermat/TA-strava-for-splunk>, please submit any issues or join the discussion there.